Using WordPress as a Headless CMS

 More About REST API and How It Functions

 REST stands for Representational State Transfer, while API stands for Application Programming Interface.
-Therefore, a REST API is a set of concepts that enable modeling and access to your application’s data as a set of related collections or objects.
+Therefore, a REST API is a set of concepts that enable modelling and access to your application’s data as a set of related collections or objects.
 The API provides an interface for your applications to interact directly with your WordPress website.

 The Foundation of WordPress Block Editor